Carers: help and support

 If you’re unhappy with the assessment

-If you disagree with the outcome of the carer’s assessment or you’re unhappy with how you’ve been treated, you can complain to social services.
-All HSC Trusts should have a complaints procedure you can follow - ask them for a copy.
-If you are not happy with the outcome, you can take your complaint to the Northern Ireland Ombudsman.
+If you disagree with the outcome of the carer’s assessment or you’re unhappy with how you’ve been treated, you can complain to the council.
+All councils should have a complaints procedure you can follow - ask them for a copy.

 Help with money

 You may be able to get help to increase your income if your caring duties are affecting your finances.

 Depending on your income, assets and living arrangements, you might be able to:

 get help with healthcare costs from the NHS low income scheme

 have your contributions towards your state pension covered by the government if you've given up or cut down paid work to care for someone - Carers UK has advice to help you protect your pension

 get a grant or other financial help from a local charity or trust - Turn2Us has details of charities that might be able to help you